rohans0509/data-versioning/README.md

 - Create a folder `images` inside the bucket (This is where we will store the images that need to be versioned)

 ## Run DVC Container
 We will be using [DVC](https://dvc.org/) as our data versioning tool.
-DVC (Data Version Control) is an Open-source, Git-based data science tool.
+DVC (Data Version Control) is an open-source, Git-based data science tool.
 It applies version control to machine learning development, make your repo the backbone of your project.

 ### Setup DVC Container Parameters
 In order for the DVC container to connect to our GCS Bucket open the file `docker-shell.sh` and edit some of the values to match your setup